CatHood0/dart-docx/README.md

-## DOCX: Easily generate .docx files with Dart
+## Dart-DOCX: Easily generate .docx files with Dart

 **Docx** is a powerful and versatile parser designed to allow us to create documents using a high level API.

-It also converts from/to different formats, including **HTML**, **Markdown**, **plain text**, and **Quill Delta**.
-We can seamlessly transform content across popular formats and Word documents while preserving structure, formatting, and the richness of the original content.
+We designed also multiple parsers to be from/to formats, **HTML**, **Markdown**, **plain text**, and **Quill Delta**, are the planed ones.

+We can seamlessly transform content across popular formats and Word documents while preserving structure, formatting, and the richness of the original content (as well as we can, since, multiple formats does not support paginations, positioning, or some complex features that comes from word).

 > [!IMPORTANT]
-> I'm working yet to make more easy the API to build docx components and customize them.
+> I'm working yet to make easy the API to build docx components and customize them.
 >
 > The other formats will be builded soon.
 >